 This site started as a resource for parents homeschooling struggling learners.
-These kids are bright but struggle unexpectedly with certain academic activities like reading, spelling, writing, and sometimes math.
-About 50% of these kids also struggle with focus and organization.
+Our kids are bright but struggle unexpectedly with certain academic activities like reading, spelling, writing, and sometimes math.
+About 50% of our kids also struggle with focus and organization.

-The bottom line here is these children are super smart but learn better in different ways.
+The bottom line here is our kids are super smart but learn better in different ways.
 Ways that large classrooms can’t provide.

 As a natural reader, I didn’t even remember learning how to read.
 I never realized that there were bright kids who struggled with things like reading and spelling.
 When my kids began to struggle with some of the most basic concepts of reading, I began to panic big time.
 So the first step on your list of things to do is to relax and know that 20% of the population are perfectly intelligent but do learn to read on a different schedule.